CKs-Technology-News/PrivacyTools/README.md

 Browsers are typically used as gateways to a lot of things and not only Browsing, because you can hear audio, play videos, use PWAs, edit code, flash ROMs with it among other things, the term Browser is also heavily aged and outdated, since the program is so heavily altered these days that it more acts like all-in-one tool.
 It should be noted that using an questionable web browser that is not actively developed or maintained only by a single developer or a small group can be dangerous.
 Sticking with a mainstream browsers like Chrome/Chromium, Brave, Firefox is better for various reasons.

+- [Abrowser](https://trisquel.info/en/wiki/abrowser-help) – An unbranded version of the Mozilla Firefox web browser that never recommend non-free software, so it is similar in concept to GNU IceCat/Iceweasel.
 - [Brave Browser](https://brave.com/) – Open Source, independent browser based on Chromium/Chrome.
 - [Firefox](https://www.mozilla.org/en-US/firefox/new/) – Open Source, independent browser.
 It needs some [hardening](https://bearblog.dev/dashboard/posts/8952) to archive better privacy.
 If you want you can host your own [sync-server](https://github.com/mozilla-services/syncserver).
     - [Wolvic](https://wolvic.com/) – Firefox Reality (Firefox for VR) being [spun out](https://github.com/Igalia/wolvic) as “Wolvic”.